-- Engineering Economics (EGR 351): taught by Andrew Nuxoll
+- ENG 351: Engineering Economics (3 Credits) taught by Shazib Vijlee

 Students will stay in the University of Portland Center in Salzburg, only a fifteen-minute walk from the city center and ten minutes from the central railway station.
 The two-building center has double rooms with private baths, as well as a bed, desk, and dresser for each student.
 Some rooms also have balcony access.
 Students also have access to free laundry facilities that include washers and dryers.
 Academic facilities include a spacious classroom and a joint computer lab and library.
 The computer lab includes around eight computers, two printers, and a scanner available for use.
 The library contains texts in English and is open at all hours.
 Also available is a living area where students can watch Austrian television and movies, hang out, and study for exams!

 Telephones are also available for use though international calling is relatively expensive.
 As an alternative, students can download a calling app to their smart phones that can be used with when WiFi is available.
 Wi-Fi is always available at the center free of charge.
 The computers in the library also have internet access.

 Summer students provide their own meals.
 Students have access to a full kitchen within the center and two grocery stores are within walking distance of the center.
 Students are required to maintain the kitchen cleanliness.
 There are also many opportunities to dine out in Salzburg with options such as Austrian, Italian, Chinese, and Thai cuisine.
 Between the grocery stores and varied dining establishments, students with special dietary needs can easily provide for their meals.
 Grocery stores provide a wide selection of various food items just like any American grocery store (keep in mind the difference between grocery store and supercenter).
 There are some variations in the food available but nothing that causes an issue for students.